maneeshaguntur/Cloud-Computing-Project-1/README.md

    - **Testing:** Validated functionality using a provided workload generator, ensuring the correct handling and output of recognition results.

 3. **App Tier Development:**
-   - **Deep Learning Model:** Implemented a deep learning model for face recognition.
    - **App Tier Instances:** Created AMIs and launched app tier instances, implementing custom autoscaling to adjust instance numbers based on demand.
+Implemented queues to buffer requests and decouple the architecture.

 4. **Data Tier Implementation:**
    - **S3 Buckets:** Utilized S3 for storing input images and recognition results with specific naming conventions.